Updated:

 Readmission Rate Measure in Acute Care Organization

 Acute care organizations have a significant dependence on the readmission rate because this measurement can be performed in a more precise manner.
-Indeed, the range of cases of patient’s unplanned returns can be broke down based on hospital departments, diseases, procedures received, and medication is taken (Khera et al., 2020).
+Indeed, the range of cases of patient’s unplanned returns can be broken down based on hospital departments, diseases, procedures received, and medication is taken (Khera et al., 2020).
 For example, the Kindred Hospital in San Francisco Bay Area guarantees assistance with chronic diseases and injuries, allows to extend a post-surgery recovery, and provides an objective Medicare spending explanation (Kindred Hospital, n. d.).
-Indeed, if the facility’s wound care department has 33 total readmissions per month and 12 of them tend to be unexpected.
+Indeed, if the facility’s wound care department has 33 total readmissions per month 12 of them tend to be unexpected.
 If the number of unplanned returns increases to at least four patients, it is reasonable to investigate if the procedures’ quality decreased.

 Influence of Readmission Rate on Healthcare Delivery Quality